205 Live (WWE brand): Overview

 The primary championship of 205 Live was the NXT Cruiserweight Championship, originally called the WWE Cruiserweight Championship before 205 Live merged under NXT.
 It was WWE's only championship with a weight limit, wherein only wrestlers 205 lb (93 kg) and under—designated as cruiserweights—could compete for the title.

 One other championship was also available to the 205 Live brand.
 Introduced in May 2019, the WWE 24/7 Championship was a specialized championship in which it could be defended anytime, anywhere, as long as a WWE referee was present, allowing it to be defended on any brand.
-The championship remained active until November 2022.
+While 205 Live was discontinued in February 2022, the championship remained active until November 2022.
 After Nikki Cross won the title on the November 7 episode of Raw, she discarded the belt in a trash can backstage and two days later, it was listed as inactive on WWE.com.

 Former WWE wrestler Jack Gallagher revealed in July 2021 that WWE had also planned to introduce a Cruiserweight Tag Team Championship, which would have been distinct from the short-lived WCW Cruiserweight Tag Team Championship that the then-WWF acquired along with the assets of WCW in 2001; these plans, however, were dropped.